You've stumbled upon the idea to build a email newsletter business and now you're ready to take the next steps.

 - Leverage existing business relationships

-How To Optimize SEO For Your email newsletter:
+How To Optimize SEO For Your email newsletter business:

 Example from Brandon Wong, founder of Photo Booth Supply Co